In the United States alone, industrial water use is around 6 billion litres every single day.

 The global research organisation World Resources Institute is also helping Nestlé to save water by ensuring water management is environmentally, socially, and economically beneficial.

-Innovation and careful management has helped Nestlé cut water consumption by a third over the past ten years.
+Innovation and careful management has helped Nestlé cut water withdrawal per ton of product by a third between 2010 and 2017.
 But the job is never done.
 The company constantly reviews its use of resources and is committed to staying at the forefront of efforts to increase efficiency and reduce all types of waste wherever possible.